programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

 ## Examples

-A list of configurations (in the example given below: a configuration from the first "-") is given.
+A list (indicated by the "-" after `ldap:` the example given below) of configurations is defined.
 The first configuration is used in which the user can be authenticated.
 A configuration consists of a block for authenticating the user (`user`), a group for finding linked groups (` group`) and a block for mapping the LDAP information in the easydb (`environment`).

 ```yml
 plugins: